SimonBlanke/Hyperactive/README.md

   Or you could continue using the old version and use an old repository branch as documentation.
   You can do that by selecting the corresponding branch. (top right of the repository.
 The default is "master" or "main") So if your major version is older (e.g. v2.1.0) you can select the 2.x.x branch to get the old repository for that version.

+- <b>Provide example code for error reproduction </b>
+  To understand and fix the issue I need an example code to reproduce the error.
+  I must be able to just copy the code into a py-file and execute it to reproduce the error.

 </details>